jurplel/install-qt-action/README.md

 Example value: 'tools_ifw,4.0,qt.tools.ifw.40 tools_qtcreator,4.13.2-0,qt.tools.qtcreator'

+### `set-env`
+Set this to false if you want to avoid setting environment variables for whatever reason.

+Default: `true`

 ### `tools-only`

 Set this to true if you only want to install tools, and not Qt.